VOLTTRON/volttron/docs/source/developing-volttron/developing-agents/agent-development-walk-through.rst

 ----------------------

 The resulting code is well documented with comments and documentation strings.
-It gives examples of how to do common tasks in VOLTTRON Agents (refer to the :doc:`Agent-Development-Cheatsheet` for more information).
+It gives examples of how to do common tasks in VOLTTRON Agents (refer to the :ref:`Agent Development Cheatsheet <Agent-Development-Cheatsheet>` for more information).
 The main agent code is found in `tester/agent.py`.

 Parse Packaged Configuration and Create Agent Instance